PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Methodology

 \subsection{Graph Topology}

-Based on the presented framework, we explore two different configurations with distinctive graph topologies, leading to important performance differences as explored in \cref{sec:evaluation}.
-Note that, in this paper, we are making use of a fixed, pre-determined graph topology with only local connectivity to simulate typical constraints that a pixel-processor would exhibit, whereas, in practice, the \ac{GBP} solver that acts upon this graph would allow us to mutate these connections on-the-fly, fostering future research.
+Based on the presented framework, we explore two different configurations with distinctive graph topologies (see \cref{fig:topology}), leading to important performance differences as explored in \cref{sec:evaluation}.
+Note that, in this paper, we are making use of a fixed, pre-determined graph topology with only local connectivity to simulate typical constraints that a pixel-processor currently exhibit (\eg, in SCAMP), whereas, in practice, the \ac{GBP} solver that acts upon this graph would allow us to mutate these connections on-the-fly, fostering future research.